sils-webinfo/yummyfood/readme.md

 * **search-title:** the title of the search which is represented by the keywords in the search

-###Core Attributes - used with span tags <>

-* **ID (recurring):** the page identifier.
-Each recipe will be identified by a combination of letters.
-The homepage will have the identifier "root."
-Search will be identified as "search+" and then the search terms.
-And meal with have the id of "meal."
-Each meal type will not have a page because the page content will depend on the meal filter.

 ###Name Attributes

 * **recipe-search:** used between 'form' tags <>, name of form used to search for recipes by keyword.